gersteinlab/siglasso/README.md

 |   ...    |  ... |  ...  |
 |  TT>GT   |   0  |   0   |

-Although the percentage is almost exactly the same as the previous sample, we are much less certain about our estimation here.
+Although the percentage is almost exactly the same as the previous sample, we are much less certain about our spectrum estimation here.
 For example, in the first sample, with 0/10,000 TT>GT, we are pretty certain that this mutation context is very rare.
 However, in the second sample, the last zero is very likely due to undersampling rather than a real, very low mutation frequency.
-Therefore, we should expect these two samples to have different signature solutions.
-A more confident one for the first one, a less, coarse one for the second sample to reflect the uncertainty in sampling.
-Most methods will give identical solutions when the percentage matches.
+Therefore, we should expect these two samples to have two different signature solutions.
+A more confident one for the first one, and a coarse one for the second sample to reflect the uncertainty in sampling.
+Most current signature tools will give identical solutions when the percentage matches.

-SigLASSO considers both sampling error (especially significant when the mutation count is low) and signature fitting.
+SigLASSO considers both sampling error (especially important when the mutation count is low) and signature fitting.

 Moreover, it parameterizes the model empirically.
 Let the data speak for itself.
 Moreover, you will be able to feed prior knowledge of the signatures into the model in a soft thresholding way.
 No more picking up signature subsets by hand!
 SigLASSO achieves signature selection by using L1 regularization.